 - Fairness—the ACCC seeks to strike the right balance between voluntary compliance and enforcement while responding to many competing interests.

 The ACCC uses a range of compliance and enforcement tools in order to encourage compliance with the Act.
-In deciding which compliance or enforcement tool (or the combination of such tools) to use, the ACCC’s first priority is always to achieve the best possible outcome for the community and to manage risk proportionately.
+In deciding which compliance or enforcement tool (or combination of tools) to use, the ACCC’s first priority is always to achieve the best possible outcome for the community and to manage risk proportionately.

 Education, advice and persuasion

 The ACCC makes comprehensive use of educational campaigns to provide information and advice to consumers and businesses, and to use persuasion to encourage compliance with the Act.
-The ACCC takes the firm view that prevention of a breach of the Act is always preferable to taking action after a breach has occurred.
-The ACCC also seeks to ensure that consumers and small businesses are fully aware of both their rights and responsibilities under the Act through clear and targeted communications.
+The ACCC considers that prevention of a breach of the Act is always preferable to taking action after a breach has occurred.
+The ACCC also seeks to ensure that consumers and small businesses are aware of both their rights and responsibilities under the Act through clear and targeted communications.
 We actively seek feedback to ensure that our communication is effective.

-The ACCC provides targeted and general information, tips and tools to help consumers via a wide range of channels; it liaises extensively with business, consumer and government agencies about the Act and the ACCC’s role in its administration and is working to ensure that consumer education is embedded in the new National Curriculum.
+The ACCC provides information, tips and tools to help consumers via a wide range of channels; it liaises extensively with business, consumer and government agencies about the Act and the ACCC’s role in its administration.
 The ACCC aims to ensure that consumers and small businesses are sufficiently well-informed to benefit from, and stimulate, effective competition.